Applications in Trigonometry

 Here's one video that showcases trigonometry in action.

-Trigonometry, an in-depth study of triangles and functions, has many of its roots in algebra.
-As we mentioned, algebra sets the stage for a number of other mathematical branches, but perhaps none more so than trig.
+Trigonometry is an in-depth study of triangles and functions, and it has many of its roots in algebra.
+As we mentioned, algebra sets the stage for a boatload of other mathematical branches, but perhaps none more so than trig.
 They’re pretty inseparable.
 They’re like Batman and Robin.
 Peanut butter and jelly.
 Super glue, chopsticks, and the palm of your hand.
-(What?
+What?
 You try separating them.
-We had to learn the hard way.)
+We had to learn the hard way.

 Lock away everything you’re about to learn, and keep the key in a safe place.
 You don’t want to have to hacksaw your way in later.